nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Dependencies
+ependencies are commonly referred to as deps.
 Cells that are referenced in a transaction.
 Cells that are referenced as dependencies are read-only and made available to any Scripts executing within the transaction.
-Dependencies are not consumed.
+Dependencies, or deps, are not consumed.

-Dependencies are commonly referred to as deps.

 #### Synonyms
 - [Deps](#deps)